Pinafore/fact-repetition/note.md

 # Improve Human Learning with Representation + Spaced Repetition

+# 04-02-2020
+- gensim_all_40_1585820469.362995
+x accumulative question features x create both accumulative features and split records by date x fix mean and std in RetentionModel
+- featurizer for RetentionModel
+- question level -> sentence level

 # 04-01-2020
-- "point" and "10" are still in the vocab
+x "point" and "10" are still in the vocab
-- check topic assignment, not just topic-word dist
-- split user by date of first appearance
-- count_correct_before is likely wrong, very large max values, double check x tzinfo, timezone
+- check topic assignment, not just topic-word dist x split user by date of first appearance x count_correct_before is likely wrong, very large max values, double check x tzinfo, timezone

 # 03-31-2020
 - precompute next step
-- add to features: previous result, one before previous result
-- count_correct_before and count_wrong_before are likely wrong. the protobowl
-  loader i wrote for quizbowl already filter repated appearances of (uid, qid), so all count_corret_before and count_wrong_before should be 0
+x add to features: previous result, one before previous result x count_correct_before and count_wrong_before are likely wrong. the protobowl loader i wrote for quizbowl already filter repated appearances of (uid, qid), so all count_corret_before and count_wrong_before should be 0
 - update load_protobowl and forward to qb